Men in chains?

 Young men and jewelry

 I admit, I find all kinds of fashion experimentation much more acceptable in young men.
 It’s about personal statement, and association with a peer group.
 My 18-year old son and his friends – male and female – wear assorted cords, ribbons and occasionally beads on the wrist.
 But anything else?
-Absolutely not.
+Nope.

 My son’s wrist bands were picked up at music festivals.
 He leaves them on until they’re literally in tatters.
 I realize they are statements of identity, perhaps status symbols, and mark concerts he has attended both overseas and in the States.
 They don’t bother me in the least.